-19.11 Acknowledgement
+20.13 Acknowledgement

 I owe a great deal to Tim Coe for explaining carefully and patiently the reasoning behind his reverse engineering of the Pentium chip.
 This paper began life as an extended referee's report for the original version of the Coe, Tang paper [21].
-Without this paper, this work would have been impossible.
-I also thank Velvel Kahan for many interesting discussions during January of 1995, while I was visiting Berkeley, and Vaughan Pratt for reviewing early drafts of this note which had more bugs than the Pentium.
+Without their paper and Coe's explanation of the Pentium chip, this work would have been impossible.
+I also thank Velvel Kahan for many interesting discussions during January of 1995, while I was visiting Berkeley, and Vaughan Pratt for reviewing early drafts of this during June of 1995 while I was visiting Stanford.
 Finally, I thank Teddy Slottow for creating the beautiful color figure.